 Contact Attorney James Phillips through text at (931) 217-7648 or email firstname.lastname@example.org.

-Whether it is a Security Clearance Revocation. discharge upgrade case, a board of corrections case, a courts-martial or administrative separation, the strategy to win is by working directly with my clients.
+Whether it is a Security Clearance Revocation. discharge upgrade case, a board of corrections case, a courts-martial or administrative separation, the winning strategy to understand the client’s story.
 I want to know what you know.
-One of the most important aspects of the case is the interviews with the clients.
-This tells me the way we are gong and how wee are going to win.
+One of the most important aspects of the case is our interview process.

 “You as a client know your case better than anyone else.
 You tell me how to win the case.”

 Nationally Recognized Military Law Attorney

 As lead counsel in US v.
 Warner, where my client was accused of premeditated murder of an Iraqi terrorist, resulted in complete dismissal of the murder charge.

-Two pilots have had excellent results with one of my clients being retained after a negative 15-6, with a complete removal of all adverse information in his AMHRR at the DASEB.
+I have represented numerous helicopter pilots have had excellent results with one of my clients being retained after a negative 15-6, with a complete removal of all adverse information in his AMHRR at the DASEB.
 I had another officer retained on active duty after a “show cause” board and serious allegations of misconduct at Fort Rucker.
 Another pilot had a GOMOR removed from his record and has been fully restored in all of his rank and priveleges.

 A former Afghanistan veteran was fully acquired of a “shaken baby case” in April 2017.
 This was a four year victory and now we are working to upgrade his discharge.
 The judge in the case referred to my close as the best they had ever heard in a criminal case.

 This past year I have had a publicized US Army Quality Management Program victory.
 My client had his entire Military Records expunged of all adverse documents while beating the QMP process.